lindalen/game-dev-project/README.md

 This repertoire documents my attempt at the challenge described in this video: https://www.youtube.com/watch?v=5-iST0a69cI.

+UPDATE 2021:
+I decided to abandon this project after 6 games, simply due to a change in focus.

 Why do this?
 - To strengthen my C# programming
 - To get practical experience with design patterns